UtrechtUniversity/yoda/docs/design/metadata/metadata-form-json.md

 The above example will show a Selection field holding all present options for disciplines.

 ## Complex structures - type='object'
-In order to be able to serve the need to create structures of data the type 'object' is used.
+In order to be able to serve the need to create data structures the type 'object' is used.
 Object in fact constructs a structure that contains one or more other elements.
 The properties attribute contains the elements that constitute this structure.